hal/js-extensions/README.md

 1. Click finish

 **Please note:**
-The examples are written in ES6.
+The examples in this repository are written in ES6.
 You'll need a modern browser run them.